compas-dev/compas_xr_unity_assembly/README.md

    ### Unity - iOS

-Once the target platform gas been switched to iOS, Unity will try to install CocoaPods, an iOS resolver.
+   - Once the target platform gas been switched to iOS, Unity will try to install CocoaPods, an iOS resolver.

 ![Screenshot 2024-02-20 at 10 44 26 AM](https://github.com/gramaziokohler/compas_xr_unity/assets/146987499/84193ecc-35bf-44fd-8e56-f6c53edbce43)

-   Most likely it will fail and you will need to do the following fixes:
+   - Most likely it will fail and you will need to do the following fixes:

-   ### 1. In Xcode:
+   ### in Xcode:

    - Make sure you have ```Xcode``` and the ```Developer Tools``` installed on your MacBook.
 If you don't, go to your MacBook's AppStore and install Xcode.
    - Sign in with your Apple ID.